 Issues

-1. How could the Company be so insensitive?
+- How could the Company be so insensitive?

-The Court found the Company’s decision to walk Mr. Pohl out upon termination was “unduly insensitive” particularly given the employee’s tenure and that he had committed no wrongdoing.
+The Court found the Company’s decision to walk Mr. Pohl out upon termination was “unduly insensitive” particularly given the employee’s tenure and that he had committed no wrongdoing. - Failing to comply with the ESA and the Employment Insurance Act is a definite No-No!

 The Company failed to pay out the employee’s wages, termination pay, and severance pay as a lump sum within the time period prescribed by the ESA or when instructed to do so by the employee’s counsel.
-In addition, the Company failed to issue a Record of Employment within five days of the termination and instead issued two ROEs three months after the termination, both with errors.
+In addition, the Company failed to issue a Record of Employment within five days of the termination and instead issued two ROEs three months after the termination, both with errors. - Being cute is not a good litigation strategy!

 The Court found the Company’s offer of alternative employment was designed to avoid Mr. Pohl’s significant common law termination entitlements and to allow the Company to revise his employment agreement.